top of page

 • The nature of army life.

-• The everyday concerns of the soldiers when not in combat.
+• The everyday concerns of the soldiers

 • The violence and gore.
 This book is famous for being extremely candid and graphic.
 Consider the graphic moments, how they arrive, how quickly they take place, how they just exist without fanfare or insight.
 Consider what this means.